 In Afghanistan, where over 100 mass grave sites allegedly contain many of Afghanistan’s estimated 1.5 million war dead, forensic science can help identify victims’ remains and determine how they died.
 PHR has been documenting human rights abuses in Afghanistan since 1997 and our assessments in Afghanistan have served a dual purpose: discovering the truth behind mass crimes and building local capacity to use forensics for documentation of crimes.

-As part of the grassroots push for transitional justice, PHR partnered with Afghan civil society organizations.
-Here is our 2010 “Truth Seeking and Forensic Science” conference featuring local voices.
+As part of the grassroots push for transitional justice, PHR partnered with Afghan civil society organizations, producing in 2010 “Truth Seeking and Forensic Science” conference featuring local voices.
 In 2011, PHR helped form the Afghanistan Forensic Science Organization (AFSO), a group of forensic investigators who are working to strengthen their country’s justice system by mapping and registering mass grave sites throughout the country, and training representatives of the government and NGOs in crime scene documentation.